la2050/archive/_organizations/revolutionize-hollywood.md

     - 'https://activation.la2050.org/create/revolutionize-hollywood/'
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      We help LA artists approach their career with an entrepreneur mindset, we host events and have created an online market place so that LA artist gain visibility, make money and sustain longevity.
 title: Revolutionize Hollywood
-uri: /organizations/revolutionize-hollywood/
 extrapolated_project_ids:
   - '8102103'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Revolutionize Hollywood Presents: The ArTrepreneur software a digital Market Place for creatives.
-project_titles:
-  - >-
-    Revolutionize Hollywood Presents: The ArTrepreneur software a digital Market Place for creatives.
-project_titles_from_project_ids:
   - >-
     Revolutionize Hollywood Presents: The ArTrepreneur software a digital Market Place for creatives.